* Longtime Professor of Economics

 Richard D. Wolff was born on April 1, 1942 in Youngstown, Ohio.
 He earned a bachelor’s degree in history from Harvard College in 1963, a master’s degree in economics from Stanford University in 1964, a master’s degree in history from Yale in 1967, and PhD in economics from Yale in 1969.
-Wolff’s doctoral dissertation was published in 1974 as The Economics of Colonialism: Britain and Kenya.
-He is also the author and co-author of several other books, including Capitalism Hits the Fan; Democracy at Work: A Cure for Capitalism; Occupy the Economy: Challenging Capitalism (written with David Barsamian); and Contending Economic Theories: Neoclassical, Keynesian, and Marxian (written with Stephen Resnick).
-The New York Times Magazine has described Wolff as “probably America’s most prominent Marxist economist.”
+His doctoral dissertation was published in 1974 as The Economics of Colonialism: Britain and Kenya.
+Wolff is also the author and co-author of several other books, including: (a) Capitalism Hits the Fan; (b) Democracy at Work: A Cure for Capitalism; (c) Occupy the Economy: Challenging Capitalism (written with David Barsamian); and (d) Contending Economic Theories: Neoclassical, Keynesian, and Marxian (written with Stephen Resnick).
+In 2012, The New York Times Magazine described Wolff as “probably America’s most prominent Marxist economist.”

-Over the course of his professional career, Wolff taught economics at Yale University from 1967-69, at City College in New York from 1969-73, and at the University of Massachusetts-Amherst from 1973-2008.
-He later became Professor of Economics Emeritus at Amherst, and he also taught regularly at the Brecht Forum in Manhattan.
+Over the course of his professional academic career, Wolff taught economics at Yale University (1967-69), City College of New York (1969-73), and the University of Massachusetts-Amherst (1973-2008).
+Since 2008, he has served as Professor of Economics Emeritus at Amherst.
+He also has been a visiting professor at the New School in New York City and has taught a number of courses at the Brecht Forum in Manhattan.

-In 1988 Wolff co-founded the Association of Economic and Social Analysis, which produces a quarterly journal titled Rethinking Marxism.
+In 1988 Wolff co-founded the Association of Economic and Social Analysis, which produced a quarterly journal titled Rethinking Marxism.
 He still sits on that publication’s advisory board, along with such notables as Cornel West and Frederic Jameson.
-A former colleague on the same advisory board was the late Manning Marable.
+A former colleague on the same board was the late Manning Marable.